ewic/site-framework/README.md

 The MV architecture is created using a series of Backbone Models and Views.

+### Model-View-Whatever

+The model-view framework is pretty common in the world of web applications now, but I figured I would take a moment to point out that this entire framework does not include a controller of any kind, to handle business logic.
+Instead the models and views will have to handle some of that.
+This does break a standard of MVC, where the Model is supposed to only be a representation of a database item and the View is only supposed to handle logic associated with appearance.
+Transformation and processing of data should be handled in some kind of Controller.
+We are forgoing that in favor of simplicity.
+If you are building a more robust application that where a large amount of data processing and transformation is to occur, it would make sense to add in some type of controller, although I would probably not build it in Javascript.

 ### Backbone Routing

 Routing is handled in the main `app.js` file.
 I chose not to seperate out the router into its own file because it seemed unnecessary for something so simple.